On the Visibility of Alternating +Achiral Knots: Appendix: Canonical decomposition of a projection

-{\bf Comments.} \begin{enumerate} \item The diagrams listed in a), b) and c) satisfy condition d) but we do not wish them to be jewels.
-As a consequence, a jewel is neither a singleton nor a twisted band diagram. \item
+{\bf Comments.} \begin{enumerate} \item The diagrams listed in a), b) and c) satisfy condition d) but we do not want them to be jewels.
+Accordingly, a jewel is neither a singleton nor a twisted band diagram.